Solving congruence equations using Bernstein forms

-Second, note that given $\mathbf{d}\in\mathbb{N}^n$, we need to compute the triangular matrices $\{M_i^L,M_i^R\}_{i=1}^n\subseteq\mathbb{Q}^{s\times s}$, where $s=\prod_{i=1}^n(d_i+1)$.
-Clearly, we can compute them if $ns(s+1)$ is less than the total amount of available memory.
-We think that it is possible to increase the available space of memory by using techniques from computer science such as Parallel computing or Map-Reduce \citep{Rajaraman:2011:MMD:2124405,Dean:2008:MSD:1327452.1327492}.
-An alternative solution is to develop a theory of \emph{toric Bernstein polynomials} minimizing the number of monomials.
+\begin{remark*} Given $\mathbf{d}\in\mathbb{N}^n$, we need to compute the triangular matrices $\{M_i^L,M_i^R\}_{i=1}^n\subseteq\mathbb{Q}^{s\times s}$, $s=\prod_{i=1}^n(d_i+1)$ and save them into the computer memory.
+If $ns(s+1)$ is greater than the total amount of available memory it is possible to use techniques from computer science such as Parallel computing or Map-Reduce \citep{Rajaraman:2011:MMD:2124405,Dean:2008:MSD:1327452.1327492} in order to increase the available space of memory.
+An alternative (or complementary) solution is to use \emph{toric} Bernstein polynomials to minimize the number of monomials, \citep[Cor.2]{MR2496414}.